Join Anthony Cousins, Cision’s Executive Director of AI Strategy to get a look into what the future of AI holds and how you can get ahead 🚀

 Take for example a search marketing campaign run by BP in 2010, when an oil spill challenged their reputation.
-In order to clean their name, they published an online response which had to get to the relevant population.
-How?
+Their crisis management plan involved publishing an online response.
+However, this heavily depended on reaching the relevant population.
+How did they do this?
 Well, they decided to pay for search ads on a Google Adwords campaign.

 According to Search Engine Watch, they targeted specific keywords related to their problem such as “oil spill” and “oil leak.”
 Thus, they managed to get a click-through rate of 15% due to the high visibility in the search engine top results.
 Out of more than five million searches per month, their website received more than 750,000 visits.

 This is an interesting use of ad words because it does not overtly advertise a product but information about a company response to a news story about them.
 An extension of the premise of content marketing to ad words suggests advertising information related to an industry event or audience question.

 Costs and targeting options

 With Google Adwords, you can target keywords, based on popular searches related to your industry or a complementary industry.
 You can also target users by location, language or the device they use to connect to the Internet.